Saikou Touray

-Saikou Touray (born 6 June 2000) is a Gambian professional footballer who plays as a midfielder for Grenobole in the French Ligue 2.
+Saikou Touray (born 6 June 2000) is a Gambian professional footballer who plays as a midfielder for the Gambia national team.

-Professional career
+Career

 Touray is a youth product of the Gambian club Superstars Academy FC, and first moved to Israel on loan with Beitar Netanya in 2018.
-On 12 May 2019, he signed his first professional contract with Maccabi Haifa for 5 seasons.
+On 12 May 2019, he signed his first professional contract with Maccabi Haifa for five seasons.
 He had successive loans with Sektzia Ness Ziona, Ironi Kiryat Shmona, and Hapoel Haifa.
 On 19 July 2022, he transferred to the French Ligue 2 club Grenobole.

+International career

+Jatta was called up to the Gambia national team for a set of 2026 FIFA World Cup qualification matches in June 2025.